James McGill: Family life and Burnside Place

 In 1777, at Montreal, McGill purchased the former home of the Baron de Becancourt for his new family on Notre-Dame Street, next to the Château Ramezay.
 In about 1797, he was said to have purchased the farm he called Burnside which he used as a summer home.
 Burnside was near a farm belonging to the Desrivières family to the east, and the McTavish estate to the north and west.
 A burn ran through the property, from which McGill gave it its name.
 The land was used for orchards, vegetable farming and cattle-grazing.
 In 1787, an elm took root in the upper meadow of Burnside which grew into the Founder's Elm and survived until 1976 when it became dangerous and had to be felled.

 Burnside was a gentleman's country house as opposed to a working farmhouse.
 The ground floor was taken up with servants' rooms, with a kitchen at the front and cellars going into the hill at the back.
 Steps led up to the front door and into the entrance hall with spacious front rooms on either side.
 Each of the two front rooms had three windows facing south.
 The high sloping roof had dormer windows for the third floor rooms, of which only two (each measuring twenty four square feet) had ceilings, while the rest of the area was a large open attic.

 Legacy

+It is noted within McGill patchwork biography that his death was sudden and shocking - even for McGill himself - with "(McGill) having no Idea of his going off half an Hour before he died" on 19 December 1813.

+Alexander Henry somehow found it necessary to mention that McGill's fortune upon his death was "going to strangers...and his wife's children.
+Mrs. McGill is left comfortable {a typical expression at the time for having no mortgage or rent to pay off nor worry or concern for money in any way following the death of one's partner} but young Desrivieres (McGill's son) will have 60,000 Pound Sterling".
+The importance for a stranger (and apparent need for Henry) to communicate where and how someone else's money should be spent upon their death is not made mention of.

 A fur trader, slaveholder and land owner, McGill further diversified his activities into land speculation and the timber trade.
 By 1810, he had abandoned the fur trade altogether.
 At his death, he was one of the richest men in Montreal, leaving an estate well in excess of £100,000.
+McGill's business contemporaries even mentioned after his death that he may have been "the richest man in Montreal...one who could command more cash than anyone" and it is noted that those contemporaries "savoured the elevated stations (that McGill possessed upon his untimely demise)".
 The executors of his will were all close personal friends: John Richardson, Bishop John Strachan, Chief Justice James Reid and James Dunlop.